Free Software Testing Training On A Real-Time Live Project:

 A customer then approaches a software service provider to make this software a reality for them.
-That is when the software project inception begins.
+That is when the software project's inception begins.

 - As QAs we all know that even though “Test” is step 5 of this flow, it is not the only place we testers play a prominent role.

-Briefly this is what happens in each phase:
+In a nutshell, this is what happens in each phase!!